All Episodes

 And people thinking, you know, it makes him look more human.

-Uh everybody who is a rank amateur has those moments of fright.
+Everybody who is a rank amateur has those moments of fright.

-It happens, uh it happens to everybody.
+It happens to everybody.

-This uh yeah, it does happens to me all the time.
+It happens to me all the time.

 It's just when it happens to me, nobody knows it because I start talking about something else.

-If I forget what I'm talking about, you likely will never know it.
+And even when doing this program, if I forget what I'm talking about, you likely will never know it.

-You might think that I've lost my place somewhere and I forgot to finish what I was talking about, but I I just move on to something else.
+You might think that I've lost my place somewhere and I forgot to finish what I was talking about, but I just move on to something else.

-But look, see, I'm a highly trained broadcast specialist and communicator, and this is an important point.
+But look, see, I'm a highly trained broadcast specialist and communicator.

 Perry, that's not what he does.

-He's a governor, he's an executive.
+He's an executive.

 Some people say sadly, some it's undeniable, but this is how we judge people who seek high orifice and other positions of powers.